 In our fast-paced, microcomputer world, it’s easy to take for granted the ancient and aromatic giants that dot our world in graceful silence.
 Our children and our children’s children give most of their attention to electronic devices that often keep them indoors.
 Neighborhood streets are dead with inactivity, where once they were alive with shouts and laughter from the children living in that area.
 Neighborhood parks suffer from the same neglect.
 It’s not just the young who believe they have little to no use for nature; those of us who grew up before the age of the computer often trade nature for modern conveniences.

-It's high time we realize the value of the trees we nonchalantly pass by every day.
-For many of us, we simply need to be reminded.
+It’s high time we realize the value of the trees we nonchalantly pass by every day.
+For many of us, we need to be reminded.
 For most of our young people, the benefits of trees may come as a sort of revelation.
-We offer our readers a smidgen of enlightenment, briefly touching on only a few of the most obvious perks trees have to offer.
+We offer our readers a smidgen of enlightenment, briefly touching on only a few of the most apparent perks trees have to offer.

-So if the overall beauty and regal looks of a tree isn't enough, you have plenty of economic incentives to help you appreciate them.
-There are, of course, many other benefits that we haven't touched on.
+So if the overall beauty and regal looks of a tree aren’t enough, you have plenty of economic incentives to help you appreciate them.
+There are, of course, many other benefits that we haven’t touched on.
 Benefits such as fruits and nuts for our consumption, providing us with inexpensive and healthy alternatives to the Mcfood that has overwhelmed our society.
 Benefits against crime, for increased mental and emotional health, for community adhesion.
 The benefits of trees are nothing short of miraculous.